docker/docs/docker-cloud/migration/deregister-swarms.md

 ## Deregistering Swarms

 This page explains how to deregister a Swarm cluster from Docker Cloud so that it can be managed independently.
-We explain how to do this for Swarms on Amazon Web Services (AWS) and Microsoft Azure.
+We explain how to deregister on both Amazon Web Services (AWS) and Microsoft Azure (because Docker Cloud swarms run on either AWS or Azure behind the scenes).

 You do not need to migrate or configure your applications as part of this procedure.
 The only thing that changes is that your Swarm cluster no longer integrates with Docker Cloud, Docker for Mac, or Docker for Windows, and other Docker services.

-## Prerequisites
+### Prerequisites

 To complete this procedure you need:

-- An AWS or Azure account that lets you inspect resources such as instances
+- An AWS or Azure account that lets you inspect resources such as instances.

-## High-level steps
+### High-level steps

-High-level steps to deregister your Swarm cluster from Docker Cloud are:

-- Verify you can SSH to your Swarm
+- Verify that you can SSH to your Swarm (on AWS and Azure)
 - Deregister your Swarm from Docker Cloud
 - Clean up old Docker Cloud resources.

-### Verify you can SSH to your Swarm
+## Verify you can SSH to your Swarm

-Your Docker Cloud Swarm runs on either AWS or Azure, and it is vital that you can SSH to it before you deregister it from Docker Cloud.
+> Your Docker Cloud Swarm runs on either AWS or Azure, and it is vital that you can SSH to it before you deregister it from Docker Cloud.
 To SSH to your Swarm nodes, you must know the public IP addresses or public DNS names of your nodes.
 The simplest way to find this information is via the native AWS or Azure tools.

-#### AWS example
+### How to SSH to AWS nodes

 1. Log on to the AWS console and open the EC2 Dashboard for the region that hosts your Swarm nodes.

-2. Locate your instances and note their hostnames and IPs.
+2. Locate your instances and note their hostnames, DNS names, and IPs.

     By default, AWS labels your Swarm nodes as _swarm-name_-worker or _swarm-name_-manager.
 For example, a Swarm called "prod-equus" in Docker Cloud, has manager and worker nodes in AWS labelled, "prod-equus-manager" and "prod-equus-worker" respectively.

     You will also have a load balancer (type=classic) that includes the name of the Swarm.
 It accepts Docker commands on port 2376 and balances them to all nodes in the Swarm.

-3. Note the public IP addresses and DNS names of each node in your Swarm.
-You can also see the name of the public key used to    access each node.

-4. Open an SSH session to a node in the cluster (test this on all nodes).
+3. Open an SSH session to each node in the cluster.

     The example below opens an SSH session to a Swarm node with a public DNS name of “ec2-34-244-56-42.eu-west-1.compute.amazonaws.com” using a private key called “awskey.pem”.
 It also logs on using the “docker” username.